aupasana/vedanta/_cards_syllabus_tenali/01_vyakarana.md

 - siddhanta kaumudi

-Note: this is not an official part of the syllabus.
+Note: this is not an official part of the vedanta syllabus.